ivanshuba/email-license-service/README.md

 </div>

 Now, when you run the application ( for example, with `./gradlew run` ), it should be able to connect to the database.

+## Deploying on Digital Ocean

+First, generate an application JAR file.
+For that, run the following command from within the project's root folder:

+- `./mvnw clean && ./mvnw compile && ./mvnw package -DskipTests`

+Next, login into your DI account.
+Then:

+- Create Ubuntu Docker droplet
+- Login into your droplet's virtual machine
+- Create folder where the app will be located `mkdir /opt/app`
+- Copy `.env` file from the project folder into the `app` folder
+  - For example, from Windows' PowerShell terminal it would be something like `scp PATH_TO_PROJECT\.env root@YOUR.DROPLET.IP.ADDRESS:/opt/app`
+- Copy `docker-compose.yml` file from the project folder into the `app` folder
+    - For example, from Windows' PowerShell terminal it would be something like `scp PATH_TO_PROJECT\docker-compose.yml root@YOUR.DROPLET.IP.ADDRESS:/opt/app`
+- Copy `Dockerfile` file from the project folder into the `app` folder
+    - For example, from Windows' PowerShell terminal it would be something like `scp PATH_TO_PROJECT\Dockerfile root@YOUR.DROPLET.IP.ADDRESS:/opt/app`
+- Copy the generated JAR file from the project's `/target` folder into the `app` folder
+    - For example, from Windows' PowerShell terminal it would be something like `scp PATH_TO_PROJECT\target\email-license-service-0.0.1-SNAPSHOT.jar root@YOUR.DROPLET.IP.ADDRESS:/opt/app`
+- Run Docker Compose to build and start the image `docker compose --env-file .env up --build` from within the `app` folder